python-poetry/poetry/docs/managing-environments.md

 You can run the output command manually or feed it to the eval command of your shell to activate the environment.
 This way you won't leave the current shell.

+The `poetry activate` command acts an alias for `poetry env activate` and is interchangeable with each other.

 {{< tabs tabTotal="3" tabID1="bash-csh-zsh" tabID2="fish" tabID3="powershell" tabName1="Bash/Zsh/Csh" tabName2="Fish" tabName3="Powershell" >}}

 {{< tab tabID="bash-csh-zsh" >}}